kubedb/docs/docs/guides/cassandra/monitoring/alerting.md

 # Cassandra Alerting with Prometheus

 This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed Cassandra cluster using the `cassandra-alerts` Helm chart.
+Like `neo4j-alerts`, this chart also bundles a Grafana dashboard that it imports automatically through a post-install Job — no separate dashboard chart is required.

 ## Before You Begin